tanhowseng/nctuLab3/README.md

 1. Describe the difference between packet-in and packet-out in detail.<br />
 To describe packet-in and packet-out in detail, we define the following terms:<br />
-* Packet: an Ethernet frame, including header and payload.<br />
+* **Packet**: an Ethernet frame, including header and payload.<br />
-* Port: where packets enter and exit the OpenFlow pipeline.
-May be a physical port, a logical port defined by the switch, or a reserved * port defined by the OpenFlow protocol.<br />
+* **Port**: where packets enter and exit the OpenFlow pipeline.
+May be a physical port, a logical port defined by the switch, or a reserved port defined by the OpenFlow protocol.<br />
-* OpenFlow Pipeline: the set of linked ﬂow tables that provide matching, forwarding, and packet modiﬁcations in an OpenFlow switch. <br />
+* **OpenFlow Pipeline**: the set of linked ﬂow tables that provide matching, forwarding, and packet modiﬁcations in an OpenFlow switch. <br />

 > Packet-in are packets that are received into the OpenFlow switch through the ingress port which are then processed by the OpenFlow pipeline which may forward them to an output port.<br />